-In circumstances where improvements are built over the boundary line of two allotments and neither allotment could be sold without a boundary realignment and the ratepayer proves to Council that this is the case, Council shall levy utility charges as if it were one property.
+In circumstances where improvements are built over the boundary line of two allotments and neither allotment could be sold without a boundary re-alignment

 Financial assistance is available to offset water usage costs for users of Home Dialysis Equipment.
 Written applications must be submitted to Council for approval.